Do you work in a school? Are you concerned about the levels of violence and abuse?

 The details of the multi-disciplinary conference are as follows:

-Key speakers will include Dr Amanda Holt from Roehampton University, a leading academic expert on violence in schools; Gary Rubin, a partner in the law firm Blackfords LLP, Karen Leonard a national officer of GMB trade union; and Councillor Fionuala Foley, Cabinet Member for Children’s Services for Swindon Borough Council.
+Key speakers will include Dr Amanda Holt from Roehampton University, a leading academic expert on violence by children; Gary Rubin, a partner in the law firm Blackfords LLP, Karen Leonard a national officer of GMB trade union; and Councillor Fionuala Foley, Cabinet Member for Children’s Services for Swindon Borough Council.

-The conference will also hear from a teaching assistant from a Trowbridge School, a teacher from an academy in Marlborough, as well as experts in child behaviour, and school management.
+The conference will also hear from Martha de Bruxelles, a teaching assistant from a Trowbridge School, and Peter Baldrey from Wiltshire NASUWT (the teaching union), as well as experts in child behaviour, and school management.

 The conference is free, and is open to anyone working in a school, or in the education sector, and to school governors.
 Anyone interested in going should email their details to email@example.com